SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-08-13-inferring-an-unknown-vector-using-noisy-measurements-from-multiple-devices.md

 ---

 ## Introduction
 In this article, a linear Gaussian system is used to infer an unknown vector from noisy measurements obtained by multiple measurement sources.
 The information from multiple measuring devices is combined and this is called the sensor fusion.
+A sample implementation is given in a Jupyter notebook on the link indicated in the conclusion section.
 ## Problem Description
 There is an unknown vector $\mathbf{x}$.
 It has a multivariate Gaussian distribution.
 This distribution is called the prior and given by
 \begin{equation}